swt-initiative31/documents/results/GTK.md

  The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows or need to use win32 APIs wherever required .
 GTK printer support on Windows OS is limited compared to Linux.
  Two standalone GTK applications were created using C and Java to test printer operations on Windows OS.
 Each application creates a GTK dialog with a print button, and when the 'Print' button is clicked, a
  Windows print dialog opens with printing options.
- -- Print to PDF: This option allows the user to create a PDF file; however, the generated PDF file is corrupted when opened, indicating that printing did not occur successfully to PDF.
+ -- Print to PDF: This option allows the user to create a PDF file; ABle to print the text to PDF.
- -- Print to Printer (Cloud Printer): Print jobs are queued in the cloud printer, which can be viewed via the printer UI, but the printer does not 	produce any printed output.
+ -- Print to Printer (Cloud Printer): Print jobs are queued in the cloud printer, which can be viewed via the printer UI, printer can produce printed output(text).

 - **Browser** (Edge browser integration)
 Browser integration into Windows SWT with GTK is complicated because GTK does not support the webkitGTK port on Windows OS and if we need to embed the Edge browser, we would have to use Microsoft OLE, which was previously used for SWT with Win32.